omalley/orc/site/develop/bylaws.md

 discussion.

-Committer access is by invitation only and must be approved by consensus approval of the active PMC members.
-A Committer is considered emeritus by their own declaration or by not contributing in any form to the project for over six months.
+Committer access is by invitation only and must be approved by consensus approval of the active Project Management Committee (PMC) members.
+A committer is considered emeritus by their own declaration or by not contributing in any form to the project for over six months.
 An emeritus committer may request reinstatement of commit access from the PMC.
 Such